HAWK SENSOR SERIES

 Harmful algal blooms (HABs) are large accumulations of algae that can produce toxins, disrupt aquatic ecosystems, and cause problems for drinking water supplies, industrial operations, and recreational waterbodies.

-BlueHawk Algae Sensors continuously monitor and quantify targeted blue-green (cyanobacteria) and green algae in fresh and saline waters by analyzing the levels of specific photosynthetic pigments within these organisms.
+BlueHawk Algae Sensors continuously monitor and quantify targeted blue-green algae (cyanobacteria)—including both freshwater and marine species—green algae, and select other microalgae such as golden algae in waters by analyzing the levels of specific photosynthetic pigments within these organisms.

 Each sensor is configured for the target algae and corresponding pigments.
 Chlorophyll, found in all algae, serves as a baseline measurement for overall algal activity.
-Additional pigments can be used for more specific identification: Phycocyanin reveals the presence of freshwater or marine cyanobacteria, and detecting phycoerythrin pinpoints the presence of marine blue-green algae specifically.
+Additional pigments can be used for more specific identification: Phycocyanin indicates the presence and concentration of freshwater or marine cyanobacteria, while phycoerythrin is used to detect and quantify marine blue-green algae specifically.

-By using a combination of chlorophyll and these additional pigments, BlueHawk Algae Sensors provide a more comprehensive picture of algal activity and type in the waterbody than chlorophyll-only monitoring.
+By using a combination of chlorophyll and the additional pigments, BlueHawk Algae Sensors provide a more comprehensive picture of algal activity and type in the waterbody than common chlorophyll-only monitoring.

 Additionally, a BlueHawk CDOM Sensor can be deployed to monitor colored dissolved organic matter in surface waters by measuring the level of its fluorescent components.